-Collaboration between decision-makers, administrative, managerial and general program staff as well as program beneficiaries with researchers will be key to its successful completion.
+Collaboration between decision maker, administrative, managerial and general program staff as well as program beneficiaries with researchers will be key to its successful completion.
 Data produced through service providers will be vital in facilitating OR and in understanding where the barriers and enablers lie within institutions.

 OR will be situated alongside other forms of research through academia both nationally and internationally.
-Nongovernmental and United Nations partners, including Food and Agriculture Organization (FAO), United Nations Children's Fund (UNICEF), World Food Programme (WFP), World Health Organization (WHO) and others, will provide technical support for OR implementation.
-It is hoped that the generated knowledge can inform the development and implementation of programs contained within and related to the AFSeN-A.
+Non-Governmental and UN Partners, including FAO, UNICEF, WFP, WHO and others, will provide technical support for the OR implementation.
+It is hoped that the generated knowledge can inform the development and implementation of the programmes contained within and related to the AFSeN-A.

-Resources mobilization
+Resources mobilisation

-The implementation of sound OR that supports and shapes effective implementation requires dedicated resources.
-The AFSeN-A foresees the mobilization of resources for OR, as well as innovation, for respective line ministries and constituent departments for carrying out or commissioning OR, where necessary.
+The implementation of sound OR that support and shapes effective implementation requires dedicated resources.
+The AFSeN A foresees the mobilisation of resources for OR, as well as innovation, for respective line ministries and constituent departments for carrying out or commissioning OR where necessary.